-Your thinking determines actions, your actions determine the result.
-Right thinking will help you get everything you want, wrong thinking damages you and can destroy you.
-By changing your mind you change your life.
+Your thinking determines your actions, and your actions determine the result.
+The right thinking will help you get everything you want while the wrong thinking damages you and can ruin your life.
+By changing your mindset, you change your life.

 3. Learn to forgive

-When you release those imprisoned in the prison of unforgiveness, you release yourself too.
+When you release those imprisoned in your mental prison of unforgiveness, you release yourself too.
 Learn to forgive.
 Learn to forgive faster.
 It’s not an easy task to do, but by forgiving others and making a firm decision to move on, you actually restore your own peace of mind.

 4. Action is what counts

 Words are worthless.
-In order to develop you have to act every day.
+In order to improve your life, you have to act every day.
 Success does not just fall on your head!

 5. Try to understand others

-You should make every effort to understand the point of view of the other people.
+You should make every effort to understand the point of view of other people.
 Listen to others, understand their point of view, and you will find peace of mind.
-Focus on how to be happy than on how to be right.
+Be more focused on how to be happy than on how to be right.

-The one who wins himself is stronger than anyone.
+The one who conquers himself is stronger than anyone.
 In order to do it, you have to control your thoughts.
-Get rid of the thoughts that are not in accordance with life principles you want to follow.
+Get rid of the thoughts that are not in accordance with the life principles you want to follow.

 7. Live in harmony

 Do not look outside for something that can be found only in your heart.
 The harmony you find outside can only distract you from the true reality.
-The true harmony can be found only inside.
+True harmony and happiness can be found only inside.

 8. Be grateful

-There are always things that are worthy of thanking for, even if we often take them for granted.
-Be optimistic and learn to recognize thousands of things which you should be grateful for.
+There are always things that are worthy to be thankful for, even though we often take them for granted.
+Be optimistic and learn to recognize thousands of things that you should be grateful for.

 9. Act as you know

 Life is a journey.
 Do not put your happiness off for an indefinite period willing to reach a goal that you think will make you happy.
-Travel today, enjoy the journey.
+Travel today and enjoy the journey.